czhangy/UCLA-CS-Electives/CS/CS-161/notes.md

         function RBFS(problem, node, f_limit) returns a solution, or failure and a new f-cost limit if problem.GOAL_TEST(node.STATE) then return SOLUTION(node)
         	successors <- []
-        	for each eaction in problem.ACTIONS(node.STATE) do
+        	for each action in problem.ACTIONS(node.STATE) do
         		add CHILD_NODE(problem, node, action) into successors
         	if successors is empty then return failure, INF for each s in successors do /* update f with value from previous search */